aemsites/koassets/README.md

 This should open <http://localhost:8787> in your browser.
 Use `Ctrl+C` to stop it.

 This runs a local cloudflare worker (`wrangler dev`), local EDS (`aem up`) and does auto-rebuild of react code (using `vite build`).

+Note you will need to stop and restart `npm run dev` after 24 hours to renew the DM IMS technical account token.

 Environment variables supported by `npm run dev`: